zevv/npeg/README.md

 ### AST (Abstract Syntax Tree) captures

-Note: AST captures are an experimental feature, the implementation or API might change in the future.
+Note: AST captures is an experimental feature, the implementation or API might change in the future.

 Npeg has a simple mechanism for storing captures in a tree data structure,